 While Seoul is a critical part of any Korea Itinerary, it can also serve as an ideal base to explore more of the country from.
-This city is very close to many major things to do and see in South Korea, and it is easy to make day trips as part of your Seoul Itinerary.
+This city is very close to many major things to do and see in South Korea, and it is the easiest way to make day trips as part of your Seoul Itinerary.

 Using Seoul as a base in South Korea can be an excellent idea.
 Here are some of my recommendations on the best Seoul day trips, as well as some absolute gems in the city that I loved visiting.